 In 2018, you announced that you would not be seeking a second involved in medicine and has created a medical school program.
 We have introduced the "mathematization of medicine", which will be one of the big ideas of the future.
-It is already globally recognized as one of the most interesting experiments in medical research and we have had excellent success so far.
+It is already globally recognized as one of the most interesting experiments in medical research and we term as ETH Zurich president.